Rowan Parks: Awards and recognitions

 As a member of the Association of Surgeons of Great Britain and Ireland (ASGBI) he was awarded Moynihan Medal for best original research in 1996 and the Moynihan travelling fellowship in 2001.
 He served as president of ASGBI between 2017 and 2018.

 In 2000 Parks gave the Millin Lecture and received the Millin medal at the RCSI.
 He was awarded a Travelling Fellowship from the James IV Association of Surgeons in March 2004, enabling him to visit surgical centres around the world to study techniques in HPB surgery.
 The James IV Association is an international organisation which exists to promote the exchange of surgical knowledge and promote the highest standards of surgical care. and he became a member of the Association in 2008.
 He is also a past-president of the Great Britain & Ireland Hepato-Pancreato-Biliary Association (GBIHPBA), an organisation which promotes improving healthcare in HPB disease and supports research, training and public awareness in the speciality.
+He received the President's Medal from the Royal Australasian College of Surgeons.

 He has received honorary fellowships from: